duolu/fmkit/README.md

 # FMKit - A Finger Motion Analysis Library and Data Repository

 FMKit is a library and data repository for finger motion based user login and in-air-handwriting analysis.
+We have also built a demo system based on them.
+See the demo [here](https://youtu.be/O3Jqq9yqJSE) and [here](https://www.youtube.com/watch?v=asxqpF7dH10)

 ## The FMKit Library